ejdzenem/gitcheatsheets/git-bestpractices.md

 ## Don't change published history

-Once you `git push` (or in theory someone pulls from your repo, but people who pull from a workingrepo often deserve what they get) your changes to the authoritative upstream repository or otherwise make the commits or tags publicly visible, you should ideally consider those commits etched in diamond for
+Once you `git push` (or in theory someone pulls from your repo, but people who pull from a working repo often deserve what they get) your changes to the authoritative upstream repository or otherwise make the commits or tags publicly visible, you should ideally consider those commits etched in diamond for